-Gopal Foundation, established in the year 1999, was initiated with the noble goal of imparting education to the deprived.
-Children who couldn’t afford to enroll into quality education were adopted and sent to schools to get educated.
+Gopal Foundation, established in the year 1999, was conceived with the noble goal of imparting education to the underprivileged children in our society.
+Children who could not afford quality education were adopted and sent to schools to get educated.
 However, we knew that our responsibilities should not and could not end there.
 Gopal Foundation needed to expand its efforts towards other social causes as well.

-Primary school kids were provided with scholarships and books and a children’s playground was constructed for physical well-being of the children from Suma.
-The village of Dughilag too was part of our CSR role, as we proceeded to improve the standard of living in it.
-Solar powered street lights were set up along the village roads.
-The foundation also helped in the revamping of the renowned Bhapa Sidh Mandir too saw remarkable improvements in the kind of facilities that were provided.
-Our CSR plans for Dughilag also involved the deputation of a doctor to the village panchayat, to provide free health check-ups and medicines to the residents of the area.
+The village of Dughilag was another CSR project, where the foundation proceeded to improve the standard of living for the residents of the village.
+Solar-powered street lights were set up all along the village roads.
+The foundation also helped in the revamping of the renowned Bhapa Sidh Mandir, as the facilities within the temple premises saw remarkable improvement.
+Our plans for Dughilag also involve the deputation of a doctor to the village panchayat, to provide free health check-ups and medicines to the residents of the area.